 “The question for me is, what do I do about this?
 Do I run because I’ve determined that I can win?
 Or is it important for me to make such a good showing that I can send a message that can disrupt the political system in this country?
 So yeah, I have to think about it.”

 Kerry was the Democratic nominee for president in 2004, and lost to George W. Bush.
-He later served as Secretary of State under President Obama.
-Asked about a presidential ru in November, Kerry answered:
+He later served as secretary of state under President Obama.
+Asked about a presidential run in November, Kerry answered:

 “I’m not taking anything off the table.
 I haven’t been running around to the most obvious states, laying any groundwork or doing anything.
 Am I going to think about it?
 Yeah, I’m going to think about it.”

 O’Malley is another failed 2016 candidate considering a rerun.
 O’Malley has visited the Granite State several times since the last presidential election.